ysumanthvarma/AI_Learning/README.md

 - Which safety control is strongest?
 - Which risk remains least controlled?

+## Phase Guide: Days 61-80 - Observability and AI Evaluation

+**Learning theme:** Make AI behavior measurable.
+Traditional service metrics are not enough; you also need quality, cost, citation, unknown, and safety metrics.

+**Before starting Day 61, you should know:**
+- How `/ask` works.
+- What tools are available.
+- What safety controls exist.

+**Main risk in this phase:** Claiming the assistant is good without evidence.
+Use metrics, tests, and eval reports as proof.

 ### Day 61 Detailed: Add Structured Application Logs

 **Outcome:** The service emits machine-readable logs.